 What does an offer look like and how does it work?

 It’s actually pretty simple.
 In Texas we use a standard eight page contract form that has been developed by the Texas Real Estate Commission.
 Your Realtor will use this contract, any required contract addendums, and your pre-approval letter.
 Here’s a few things that will be included in your offer:

 As Realtors, developing an effective negotiating strategy is one of the most important functions we perform.
-At Norhill, I take pride in my skills.
-I like to negotiate and I like nothing more than advocating for you through the process.
+At Norhill, we take pride in our skills.
+We like to negotiate and we like nothing more than advocating for you through the process.